 There are separate tournament divisions for Rookie, Professional, Expert, and Masters, where entry fees and per-hole fees increase as the skill increases.
 Anyone can enter the Rookie division.
 Leagues are formed based on your chosen tournament rank and tier within that rank.
 That is, you are placed in a league bracket with others of similar experience - there are three tiers for each tournament division.

-The 9-hole tournaments only have two days of a Qualifying round and a one-day Final round.
-All rounds are 9 holes but the prizes are less than a full tournament.
+The 9-hole tournaments have two days of a Qualifying round and a one-day Final round.
+All rounds are 9 holes.
+The 9-hole tournament prizes are less than a full tournament.

 Within each Rookie, Pro, or Expert level, there are three tiers, denoted by 1-, 2-, or 3-stars.
 Your tier appears when you play practice or a tournament.
 It also appears on your tournament banners.
 The least competitive is 1 star and the most competitive is 3 stars.
 Your cumulative results over the last 20 tournaments determine your tier rank.
 The higher you place, the more likely it is that your tier will increase.
 Prizes are higher for the tier 3 than tier 1.

-In weekly tour play, try to get promoted as quickly as possible, such as from Rookie 3 to Pro 1, or Pro 2 to pro 3.
-This does not influence your tournament placement.
+In weekly tour play, try to get promoted as quickly as possible, such as from Rookie 3 to Pro 1, or Pro 2 to Pro 3.
+This does not influence your tournament placement, which uses the tier system.

 For general information about doing well in tournaments, see this this guide by Golf Clash Tommy.